pouria1337/NLP-Emotion-detection-from-text/README.md

 In this approach, I used a deep learning language model in combination with Information Retrieval methods to detect emotions from 5477 labeled memories of the 7666 in the ISEAR dataset.
 Below, I have provided the metrics I was able to achieve in detecting five emotions.

+The following matrics may differ from the actual code since I omitted TF-IDF filtering from the code.
+I did, however, do TF-IDF filtering for my thesis.

 |           | Random Forest | SVM   | G-Boosted Tree |
 |-----------|---------------|-------|----------------|